Skip to content

 The withholding rate is not the tax rate.
 Severance is ordinary income for federal and state tax purposes; the actual tax owed is computed on the year's total income, with refunds or additional liability reconciled at filing.
 For the full mechanics including how severance interacts with deferred compensation and ISO sales, see the severance tax withholding guide.

-When the VSP economics dominate
+When do the VSP economics dominate?

 Five situations where taking the VSP is typically the right call: